Adslot/cartography/README.md

 `CartographyError`s are collected by the `map` method and decorated with the full path of the input value that caused the error.

-Some filters are provided in the `filters` Object.

 **Custom functions** are passed the input Object as argument and their output is used as final value for the output attribute.